4cc3ssX/4Scapper/README.md

 ```bash
  python3 4scapper.py
  ```
- Choice a number for vulnerable type
+ Choice a number for vulnerable type.
- Give custom payload path or use default payload
+ Give custom payload path or use default payload.
- Give regex or search string that ur payload will output enter if use default Give target only single support for scanning replace !! where ur payload will gonna replace If METHOD is post your post data would be needed for request to server so write in json format.
+ Give regex or search string that ur payload will output enter if use default.
+ Give target only single support for scanning replace !! where ur payload will gonna replace.
+ If METHOD is post your post data would be needed for request to server so write in json format.
 Example :
  ```html
  <form action="#" method="get">